major33-cyops/cybersecurity-investigations-portfolio/Projects/wordpress-security-analysis/README.md

 ## Overview
 In this project, I evaluated the security posture of a WordPress environment by analyzing the effectiveness of multiple security plugins, identifying risks, and recommending improvements.
 The focus was on understanding how defensive tools protect against real-world threats such as brute force attacks, malware, and unauthorized access.
+NOTE: Developed as part of a cybersecurity internship (simulated environment)

 ---